LetsDNS/letsdns/docs/source/config.rst

   - dane-tlsa

-    Create DANE TLSA records for the certificates defined in a configuration section.
+    Create DANE TLSA records using the DNS Update protocol (see `RFC 2136`_).

   - dynamic:*module.containing.YourActionClass*

-    Import and execute a dynamic action at runtime.
-Please see the dedicated documentation section for more information.
+    Import and execute a `dynamic action`_ at runtime.

+  - nsupdate-stdout

+    Print `nsupdate`_ commands for generating DANE TLSA records to stdout.

 - cert_ID_path = */path/to/cert.pem*